The Key Terms You Must Know

 Out-of-Pocket Maximum

 The most you'll pay in a year for covered services.
 Once reached, your insurance pays 100% for the rest of the year.
 In 2025, ACA-compliant plans cap this at $9,450 for individuals and $18,900 for families.
-This is your financial protection against catastrophic illness.
+This is your protection against catastrophic costs.

 Critical